-California city is latest to redo 'sexist' school dress code
+California district latest to modernize 'sexist' dress code

 ALAMEDA, Calif. – The relaxed new dress code at public schools in the small city of Alameda, across the bay from San Francisco, is intentionally specific: Midriff-baring shirts are acceptable attire, so are tank tops with spaghetti straps and other once-banned items like micro-mini skirts and short shorts.